AMReX-Fusion/Furnace/Docs/source/mhd.rst

 Introduction
 ============

-Castro implements a constrained transport (CT) corner transport upwind (CTU) ideal MHD scheme based on the work of Miniati & Martin :cite:`miniati_martin`.
+Furnace implements a constrained transport (CT) corner transport upwind (CTU) ideal MHD scheme based on the work of Miniati & Martin :cite:`miniati_martin`.
 MHD is enabled by compiling with ``USE_MHD = TRUE``.
 This replaces the pure hydrodynamics solver, but uses the